bhavyavarshney-123/NFT-Marketplace-Project/README.md

 # NFT-Marketplace

 A simple NFT Marketplace that allows users to **mint, list, and buy NFTs**.
-This project demonstrates the core functionality of an NFT marketplace with **minimal, human-readable smart contracts**.
+This project demonstrates the core functionality of an NFT marketplace.
 Frontend integration (MetaMask) is work-in-progress; interactions can be done via CLI scripts.

 ---